I-Mukhatov/Producing-Soccer-Insights-for-a-Sports-Media-Agency/README.md

-# ⚽ Producing Tactical Soccer Insights with Snowflake SQL & Python: UEFA Champions League (2020-2022)
+# Producing Tactical Soccer Insights with Snowflake SQL & Python: UEFA Champions League (2020-2022)

-## 📄 About This Project
+## Project Overview

 This project focuses on producing actionable soccer insights for a sports media agency by analyzing match data from the UEFA Champions League (2020-2022 seasons).
 The goal is to uncover tactical patterns, team performance trends, and model prediction strengths by leveraging advanced SQL queries and visual storytelling techniques.